MattKevan/kevan.tv/_posts/2016-09-19-pen-first-pixel-later.md

 title: Pen first, pixel later - why you should sketch before you computer
 date: '2016-09-19 00:00:00'
 layout: post
-tags: []
+tags:
+- Design
-description: A blank screen is a daunting prospect.
+lead: A blank screen is a daunting prospect.
 There’s a strong temptation to get right in there with your wireframing software and start drawing boxes.
 But don’t give in.
 It’s a trap.
-thumbnail: ''
-banner: ''
 author: Matt Kevan
 ---
 **Surface design can hide deeper problems.** Emphasising visual design at the wrong stage of a project, or a focus on style before getting the substance right can mask structural issues which only appear when it’s too late.